Withdrawals & Federal Financial Aid

 The University is required to return the unearned portion of the Title IV Funds to the Federal Department of Education.
 Returned unearned aid that is related to federal loans, will be applied to the outstanding balance of the loans.

 Financial aid that is returned to the Federal Department of Education will become a debt that the student owes the University.
-This amount will be placed on the student’s account and a hold will be placed on the student account preventing registration, grades, and transcripts.
-Please contact the Student Accounts Office for exact dates and repayment requirements (850-474-3037 or email@example.com).
+This amount will be placed on the student’s account and a hold will be added preventing registration, grades, and transcripts.
+Please contact the Student Accounts Office for exact dates and repayment requirements 850.474.3035 or firstname.lastname@example.org).

 If a student is eligible to receive a refund from the University for tuition and fees, housing, meal plans, or other charges, the University will apply the refund against the debt that results from unearned aid.